-The home side led 2-0 until just past the hour mark, but two own goals and a fine finish from the Argentine sealed a priceless three points for Gerardo Martino's men.Barcelona comeback as it came from 2-0 down to beat Villarreal 3-2 on Sunday and keep its title hopes alive.
+The home side led 2-0 until just past the hour mark, but two own goals and a fine finish from the Argentine sealed a priceless three points for Gerardo Martino's menBarcelona comeback as they came from 2-0 down to beat Villarreal 3-2 on Sunday and keep their title hopes alive.

 The champions trailed 2-0 after the first hour thanks to goals from Cani and Trigueros, but two own goals from Gabriel Paulista and Mateo Musacchio put Gerardo Martino's men back in the contest.